joykesten/funCode/Hack a Problem/hack_a_problem_guidelines.md

 15 minutes to report out on your progress, discuss next steps and test your product

 15 minutes to reflect on the project.
-Where you successful?
+Were you successful?
 Why or why not?
 How can you make it better next time?
 How did you work together as a group?
 How can you improve as a whole?
 What issues came up that slowed you down?
 Was there something you didn't thaink about that would have helped you be more successful?